soniikajal/Orbit/SECURITY_FIX.md

 - ✅ Environment variables are properly gitignored
 - ✅ Error handling for missing required variables
 - ✅ Clear separation of development and production configs
+- ✅ Documentation uses placeholder values only

+### Documentation Security Note:
+All example credentials in documentation files use placeholder format (e.g., `YOUR_USERNAME`, `YOUR_PASSWORD`) to prevent GitHub security scanning from flagging them as real secrets.

 ### Important Security Steps for MongoDB Atlas: